kubernetes-sigs/cluster-api-provider-azure/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-title: 'Bug report'
-labels: bug
-about: Tell us about a problem you are experiencing.
+name: 'Feature request'
+about: Suggest an idea for this project.

 ---

-**What steps did you take and what happened:**
+/kind feature

+**Describe the solution you'd like**
-[A clear and concise description of what the bug is.]
+[A clear and concise description of what you want to happen.]

-**What did you expect to happen:**

 **Anything else you would like to add:**